Art

 Reyna Brown

 Reyna Brown is a Queer, Black, Chicana mother, artist, and alchemist who uses mixed media and installation to transform emotional trauma and honor ancestral memory.
 A practitioner of Lucumí, an Indigenous African spiritual tradition, Reyna approaches art as a sacred practice—channeling spirit to confront systemic racism, addiction, and mass incarceration while creating space for healing.
 Her multidisciplinary work spans painting, ceramics, glass blowing, beading, embroidery, and immersive altar installations.
 Raised among the strawberry fields of Oxnard, California, she draws strength from her cultural lineage and deep commitment to community.
 Reyna earned a B.A. in Performing Arts and Social Justice from the University of San Francisco, with a concentration in Theater and a minor in Peace and Justice Studies.
 She is currently pursuing an MFA in Interdisciplinary Arts at the California Institute of Integral Studies.
-She serves as lead facilitator of the Artistic Ensemble, a performance collective inside San Quentin State Prison, and teaches at USF as an Adjunct Professor.
-Her course, Performing Arts and Community Exchange, connects students with incarcerated artists to explore art as a tool for justice and transformation.
+She serves as lead facilitator of the Artistic Ensemble, a performance collective inside San Quentin State Prison.
+She teaches Performing Arts and Community Exchange at USF, connecting students with incarcerated artists.
 Through altar work and spirit-led creation, Reyna reclaims grief as a portal—inviting personal and collective liberation.

 Alexander Hernandez